quinoba/Bayesian_Statistics/README.md

 # BSDA
-Assignments from Måns Magnusson Bayesian Statistics Course at Uppsala University
+Assignments from Måns Magnusson Bayesian Statistics and Data Analysis Course at Uppsala University